Nuclear pore complex: Import of proteins

 Nuclear proteins are synthesized in the cytoplasm and need to be imported through the NPCs into the nucleus.
 Import can be directed by various signals, of which nuclear localization signal (NLS) are best characterized.
 Several NLS sequences are known, generally containing a conserved sequence with basic residues such as PKKKRKV.
 Any material with an NLS will be taken up by importins to the nucleus.

 Importation begins with Importin-α binding to the NLS sequence of cargo proteins, forming a complex.
 Importin-β then attaches to Importin-α, facilitating transport towards the NPC.

 As the complex reaches the NPC, it diffuses through the pore without the need for additional energy.
-Upon entry into nucleus, RanGTP binds to Importin-β and displaces it from the complex.
+Upon entry into the nucleus, RanGTP binds to Importin-β and displaces it from the complex.
 Then the cellular apoptosis susceptibility protein (CAS), an exportin which in the nucleus is bound to RanGTP, displaces Importin-α from the cargo.
 The NLS-protein is thus free in the nucleoplasm.
-The Importinβ-RanGTP and Importinα-CAS-RanGTP complex diffuses back to the cytoplasm where GTPs are hydrolyzed to GDP leading to the release of Importinβ and Importinα which become available for a new NLS-protein import round.
+The Importinβ-RanGTP and Importinα-CAS-RanGTP complex diffuses back to the cytoplasm where GTPs are hydrolyzed to GDP leading to the release of Importin-β and Importin-α which become available for a new NLS-protein import round.

 While translocation through the NPC is not energy-dependent, the overall import cycle needs the hydrolysis of two GTPs molecules, making it an active transport process.
 The import cycle is powered by the nucleo-cytoplasmic RanGTP gradient.
 This gradient arises from the exclusive nuclear localization of RanGEFs, proteins that exchange GDP to GTP on Ran molecules.
 Thus, there is an elevated RanGTP concentration in the nucleus compared to the cytoplasm.

 Export of proteins

 In addition to nuclear import, certain molecules and macromolecular complexes, such as ribosome subunits and messenger RNAs, require export from the nucleus to the cytoplasm.
 This export process mirrors the import mechanism in complexity and importance.

 In a classical export scenario, proteins with a nuclear export sequence (NES) form a heterotrimeric complex with an exportin and RanGTP within the nucleus.
 Example of such an exportin is CRM1.
-This complex subsequently translocate to the cytoplasm, where GTP hydrolysis occurs, releasing the NES-containing protein.
+This complex subsequently translocates to the cytoplasm, where GTP hydrolysis occurs, releasing the NES-containing protein.
 The resulting CRM1-RanGDP complex returns to the nucleus, where RanGEFs catalyze the exchange of GDP for GTP on Ran, replenishing the system's energy source.
 This entire process is energy-dependent and consumes one GTP molecule.
 Notably, the export activity mediated by CRM1 can be inhibited by compounds like leptomycin B.